 The whale pump – is it really increasing ocean health?

-For many years now, questions have arose concerning the role in which marine mammal faeces contributes to surface productivity of a stratified ocean, and this article hopes to answer whether marine mammals are able to alleviate this stressor.
+For many years now, questions have arose concerning the role in which marine mammal faeces contributes to surface productivity of a stratified ocean, this article hopes to contribute to the existing knowledge of marine mammals possibly playing a much bigger role within nutrient cycling than once thought.

 A body of water can become stratified when various factors (i.e. Salinity, temperature, pressure, etc) becomes too dense and, in turn, any mixing of water comes to a standstill.
 The presence of this ‘barrier’ being formed means that production is likely going to be effected because of the limited availability of nutrients reaching the euphotic zone.